Thomas Ball (priest, born 1590): Life

 He was three times married, and had a large family.
 He died, aged sixty-nine, in 1659, and was buried 21 June.
 His funeral sermon was preached by his neighbour, John Howes; it was published under the title of Real Comforts, and included notes on his life.

 Works

 Ball printed only one book, Ποιμηνόπυργος — Pastorum Propugnaculum, or the Pulpit's Patronage against the Force of Unordained Usurpation and Invasion.
 (London, 1656).
-This is full of out-of-the-way learning.
-Pastorum Propugnaculum is a defence of the church of England: it vindicates the reasonableness and scripturalness of 'ordination' and of adequate learning; but states the objections of opponents.
+Pastorum Propugnaculum is a defence of the Church of England: it vindicates the reasonableness and scripturalness of 'ordination' and of adequate learning; but states the objections of opponents.

 Ball, with Thomas Goodwin, also edited and published the numerous posthumous works of his friend John Preston.